What is black lung?

 Your lungs look black inside because of the coal dust

 You may have no symptoms at first but develop a cough and severe breathing problems if the disease gets worse

 Doctors use chest x-rays Plain X-Rays A plain x-ray is an imaging test that takes a picture of the inside of your body.
 It uses a low dose of x-ray radiation.
 X-rays show body parts according to how dense (solid) they are.
-Doctors... read more and CT scans Computed Tomography A CT scan uses a large machine shaped like a large donut to take x-rays from many angles.
+Doctors... read more and CT (computed tomography) scans Computed Tomography A CT scan uses a large machine shaped like a large donut to take x-rays from many angles.
 A computer then takes the x-rays and creates many detailed pictures of the inside of your body.
 Each... read more to diagnose black lung

 Doctors treat black lung with oxygen and medicines to make breathing easier

 There are two types of black lung disease:

 Complicated black lung, also called progressive massive fibrosis